-The 14 km wide stretch of ocean that separates Europe and Africa has served as both a barrier and bridge between cultures throughout history.
+The 14 kilometre-wide stretch of ocean that separates Europe and Africa has served as both a barrier and bridge between cultures throughout history.
 With the land on both sides changing hands repeatedly between Spanish and North African hands, the influences of both cultures can be felt strongly on each side, resulting in the culture, food and outlook being a unique mix of the two continents.

-What both sides have in common is a relaxed attitude to life, and a pride in extending a warm welcome to visitors, ensuring that your stay around the Straits will be a hugely enjoyable and amicable – not to mention fascinating – experience.
+What both sides have in common is a relaxed attitude to life, and a pride in extending a warm welcome to visitors, ensuring that your stay around The Straits will be a hugely enjoyable and amicable – not to mention fascinating – experience.

 The Straits may be just 14 kilometres wide, but for wildlife, and humans, it is a significant barrier.
 We will enjoy these differences, both avian and cultural, throughout the tour.
-After crossing to Africa, tapas and Rioja give way to the aromas of spicy street food and mint tea, and familiar European birds become ‘African Blue Tit’ and ‘Magreb Magpie’.
+After crossing to Africa, tapas and Rioja give way to the aromas of spicy street food and mint tea, and familiar European birds become African Chaffinch, African Blue Tit and Maghreb Magpie.

 A massive migration event is in progress at this time of year, and we hope to see tens of thousands of raptors including Honey Buzzards, Black Kites, Short-toed and Booted Eagles, alongside huge flocks of White and Black Storks and European Bee-eaters.
 Resident Spanish specialities include Firecrest, Short-toed Treecreeper, Crested Tit, Griffon Vulture and Northern Bald Ibis.
 On the Moroccan side we will look for Moussier’s Redstart, Little Swift and Moroccan Marsh Owl.
-Visits to wetlands should yield Red-nobbed Coot, Brown-throated Martin and Moustached Warbler as well as a host of waders including Kentish Plover, Curlew Sandpiper, Sanderling and Little Stint.
-The inter-tidal lagoons may yield good Gulls and Terns with Audouin’s and Slender-billed Gulls largely certain and Caspian, Little, Sandwich and Whiskered Terns in abundance perhaps joined by a Lesser-crested and/or Royal Tern!
+Visits to wetlands should yield Red-knobbed Coot, Brown-throated Martin and Moustached Warbler as well as a host of waders including Kentish Plover, Curlew Sandpiper, Sanderling and Little Stint.
+The inter-tidal lagoons may yield good Gulls and Terns with Audouin’s and Slender-billed Gulls largely certain and Caspian, Little, Sandwich and Whiskered Terns in abundance perhaps joined by a Lesser-crested or Royal Tern!

-We will take a boat excursion, weather permitting, into the Straits to witness the seabird passage and cetaceans.
+We will take a boat excursion, weather permitting, into The Straits to witness the seabird passage and cetaceans.
 We will be on the lookout for Cory’s and Balearic Shearwaters and European Storm-petrel among other species, plus the three species of resident dolphin (Common, Bottlenose and Striped) and the resident pods of Long-finned Pilot Whale.
 Following our boat trip we will engage in some urban birding around the old town of Tarifa where we can encounter Common Bulbul and Lesser Kestrels.
 Simply by looking up we will encounter migrating raptors and storks crossing over this historic town.

-We next make our own crossing – to northern Morocco by ferry – before beginning our exploration of the African side of the Straits, visiting a variety of coastal and inland sites.
+We next make our own crossing – to Northern Morocco by ferry – before beginning our exploration of the African side of The Straits, visiting a variety of coastal and inland sites.

 We will visit the estuary of Merdja Zerga, a sweeping wetland on Morocco’s Atlantic coast south of Tangiers.
 Merdja Zerga is famous amongst birders as the last known winter haunt of the legendary Slender-billed Curlew, a bird now sadly presumed extinct.
 None have been seen here since 1995, but the beautiful drawings of those who journeyed here in the early 1990s can still be seen in the cherished bird log on display in a quiet estuary-side café.
 Despite the demise of its Slender-billed Curlews, Merdja Zerga is still a magnificent wildlife site.
 Here a variety of terns stop to feed and breed, while waders probe the mud in their thousands, amongst them Greenshanks, Spotted Redshanks, Whimbrels and Avocets.
 We’ll stay until dusk, for then we have a chance of seeing the extremely rare Moroccan Marsh Owl.